-Last weekend, at the SAP Inside Track Walldorf event, I had the pleasure of showing a live demo of CPILint, an upcoming open source tool for SAP Cloud Platform Integration.
+Last weekend, at the SAP Inside Track Walldorf event, I had the pleasure of showing a live demo of CPILint, an upcoming open source tool for SAP Cloud Integration.
 In this blog post, I’ll give you an overview of CPILint and what it can do.

 What is CPILint?

-So, CPILint is a linter for SAP Cloud Platform Integration.
+So, CPILint is a linter for SAP Cloud Integration.
 More specifically, it’s a tool that automatically checks your integration flows against a number of different rules.
 The rules cover best practices, connectivity, security and more.
 From the built-in rules, you choose the ones you want to enforce, and CPILint does the work of checking for integration flows that don’t follow those rules.

 You might think of the CPILint rules as executable development guidelines.
 A development guidelines document might state that at company X, we only transform messages with message mapping.
 That’s all well and good, but up until now, there’s been no way of knowing whether that guideline is actually being followed, short of manually checking every integration flow.
 With CPILint, however, you can set up a rule specifying allowed mapping types, and completely automate the process.